 2a.
 Upon reception of the HTTP POST registration request, the AIMLE server shall perform an authentication and authorization check to determine if the service consumer is permitted to register at the AIMLE server and participate in AIML operations.
 If the VAL server is authorized to register at the AIMLE server, the AIMLE server shall:

-a) create a new "Individual AIMLE split operation node registration" resource with the received registration information; and
+a) create a new "Individual AIMLE Split Operation Node Register Configuration" resource with the received registration information; and

 b) respond with an HTTP "201 Created" status code with the response body including the SplitOpNodeReg data structure and an HTTP "Location" header field containing the URI of the created resource.